Personal Home Security

 • Turn off your garage door opener when you are away from the house and at night.
 Physically turn off power to the lifting motor.
 You can use a computer power strip to do this.

-• Have an alarm system installed in your house and use it.
+• Have a home security system installed and use it.
 Have sensors installed on every window and door.

 Are there areas in your home configuration that lend themselves to easy entry?